hatari/hatari/tests/tosboot/readme.txt

 hd.img        -- HD image with the the test program / files
                  and DOS partition table

+Other files and directories:
 readme.txt -- this text file
+tos/*      -- TOSDIR in Makefile points here for your TOS images

 Usage